Browse Schedule by Category: Enlighten-Up! / Retreats / Online Courses

 MON, January 27

-How can we do this, when truth is beyond words, making the teachings inexpressible.
+How can we do this, when truth is beyond words?
 The Diamond Sutra teaches us that all limitations are constructs of the mind.

 Study and Meditation Electives